shay-swish-ai/yap/README.md

 - [MILA](http://www.mila.cs.technion.ac.il/tools_token.html)
 - [Yoav Goldberg](https://www.cs.bgu.ac.il/~yoavg/software/hebtokenizer/)

+### 5. Domain specific customization

+When processing texts in specific domains such as the health or legal domains you might get bad parsing results.
+There's a good chance that it might be the case that certain words occur in those texts and that are either missing completely from the lexicon or they appear in the lexicon but without the relevant morphological breakdown.
+In such cases it is possible to edit the lexicon and add the corresponding words with the relevant morphological analyses.

 ## Publications

-A [paper on the morphological analysis and disambiguation aspect for Modern Hebrew and Universal Dependencies](http://www.aclweb.org/anthology/C/C16/C16-1033.pdf) was presented at COLING 2016.
+[A paper on the morphological analysis and disambiguation aspect for Modern Hebrew and Universal Dependencies](http://www.aclweb.org/anthology/C/C16/C16-1033.pdf) was presented at COLING 2016.

-The complete joint morphosyntactic model, along with  benchmark experiments and error analysis are available in a TACL paper accepted for publication in 2018, to be uploaded soon.
+[The complete joint morphosyntactic model, along with  benchmark experiments and error analysis](https://www.aclweb.org/anthology/papers/Q/Q19/Q19-1003/) are available in a TACL paper accepted for publication in ACL 2019.

-yap was also used for parsing Hebrew, as well as many other languages, in the following academic studies:
+YAP was also used for parsing Hebrew, as well as many other languages, in the following academic studies:

 - The ONLP lab at the CoNLL shared Task on Raw-to-Dependencies parsing at CoNLL 2017
 - [The ONLP lab at the CoNLL shared Task](http://aclweb.org/anthology/K18-2021) on Raw-to-Dependencies parsing at CoNLL 2018
 - [The Hebrew Universal Dependencies Treebank](http://aclweb.org/anthology/W18-6016) at UDW 2018
 - [Neural Sentiment Analysis for Hebrew](https://aclanthology.info/papers/C18-1190/c18-1190) at COLING 2018

-If you use yap for an academic publication, we'd appreciate a [note](reutts@openu.ac.il).
+If you use YAP for an academic publication, we'd appreciate a [note](reutts@openu.ac.il).

 ## Licensing Highlights